JohnUrban/strandedLibraryGrade/README.md

 				- All three scores are jointly affected by
 					(i) experimental factors: factors upstream of analysis such as the strand-specificity of the library and sequencing, (ii) introduced factors: algorithmic choices, and reference quality.
-				- The "strandbias" gives all condidently-mapped concordant read pairs equal weights regardless of which transcript they map to.
+				- The strandbias gives all condidently-mapped concordant read pairs equal weights regardless of which transcript they map to.
-					- Therefore, "strandbias" is weighted much more heavily towards "experimental factors".
+					- Therefore, strandbias is weighted much more heavily towards experimental factors.
 				- The perfectBiasScore and transBiasScore give all transcripts equal weights.
 					- Thus each transcript strand-specificity score is treated with equal confidence regardless of how few or many read pairs map to it.
 						- And regardless of how low or high quality the reference transcript sequence is...
-					- This weights the summary scores more heavily towards "introduced factors".
+					- This weights the summary scores more heavily towards introduced factors.
 					- Indeed, the transcripts with low strand-specificity scores may be suspect that should be flagged for manual annotation review and curation.
 						- They may also reflect regions of the genome with genes on both strands.
 					- Note that these scores can be interpreted as quantiles or percentiles over the transcripts.
 						- perfectBiasScore : the highest quantile one could ask for that would still return 1.
 						- transBiasScore   : the highest quantile one could ask for that would still return >0.9.